Research

-In the future, I propose to conduct a study of issues related to reproductive justice for adults with disabilities.
-While both the WHO and the UN have affirmed the reproductive rights of adults with disabilities, disabled parents still faces many social barriers.
-Returning to my interest in philosophy of measurement, I will examine ethical and epistemic issues surrounding the use of parenting competency assessments for parents with disabilities.
-First, what values are implicitly encoded in these measures of parenting competency, and how are these measures deployed in practice?
+In a second upcoming project, I propose to conduct a study of issues related to reproductive justice for adults with disabilities.
+While both the WHO and the UN have affirmed the reproductive rights of adults with disabilities, disabled parents still face many social barriers.
+First, returning to my interest in philosophy of measurement, I will examine ethical and epistemic issues surrounding the use of parenting competency assessments for parents with disabilities.
+What values are implicitly encoded in these measures of parenting competency, and how are these measures deployed in practice?
 What role does the personal expertise and cultural competency of the evaluator play in the interpretation of outcomes?
 What sort of rhetoric surrounds the use of these measures in family court, and is that rhetoric justified?
-Second, how do limits in the social imaginary affect our perceptions of the competency of disabled parents?
+Second, in a further interview based study, I propose to examine the ways limits in our social imaginary affect our perceptions of the competency of disabled parents.
 How does our lack of imagination affect the ways we evaluate risk to children of disabled parents, and how does it limit our perception of disability gain in this context?
+Finally, how do master narratives about motherhood and disability inhibit the agency of disabled women and damage their moral identities, and what counterstories can be told to repair their agency?

 Select Publications